Ghanendra19213/-/README.md

 ### About

 Currently working as a Project Assistant in Cancer Systems Biology Lab [CSB](https://be.iisc.ac.in/~mkjolly/) with [Dr. Mohit Jolly](https://be.iisc.ac.in/~mkjolly/mohit/) at [IISc](https://iisc.ac.in/), Bangalore.
-Previously, I did my masters in Computational Biology [CCB](https://cb.iiitd.ac.in/) and thesis research work under guidance of [Dr. Sriram K](https://www.iiitd.ac.in/sriram) at [IIIT](https://www.iiitd.ac.in/), Delhi.
+Previously, I did my masters in Computational Biology [CCB](https://cb.iiitd.ac.in/) and thesis research work under the guidance of [Dr. Sriram K](https://www.iiitd.ac.in/sriram) at [IIIT](https://www.iiitd.ac.in/), Delhi.

 #### [Looking for PhD opportunities to join a Research Lab](https://ghanendra19213.github.io/Hi/).